owizy/aws_projects/host_website_on_aws_s3/README.md

 ### 1️⃣ Create an S3 Bucket
 - Log in to **AWS Console**
 - Create a bucket (name must be globally unique)
--For Object Ownership, choose ACLs enabled.
+- For Object Ownership, choose ACLs enabled.
 - Uncheck **Block all public access**

 📸 Screenshot: